allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 - Setting a system under test to initial state.
 - Performing actions on the service.
-- Getting data from service, on which assertions can be performed.
+- Getting data from service on which assertions can be performed.

 Internally manipulators can perform whatever is required to set the application in desired state or to verify it.
-This includes REST requests, direct method calls, execution of SQL scripts, etc. We try to reuse manipulators between tests, because it limits number of places we have to modify in case of API changes.
+This includes REST requests, direct method calls, execution of SQL scripts, etc. We try to reuse manipulators between tests, because it limits the number of places we have to modify in case of API changes.

 We’ve implemented the simple recommendation scenario mentioned above as: